marinebnt/interaction_matrix/README.txt

    Their spatial dimention is only considered as a spatial presence absence accordind to the cell we are focusing on.
    Their biomass is built over the course of time.
    Therefore, the only non-spatialised dimension we have to create for the fish organisms is their now-matrix of accessibility-interaction.
-   That is to say, we are converting the distribution map of the fish into an interaction parameter. b- for low trophic levels (ltl) :
+   That is to say, we are converting the distribution map of the fish into an interaction parameter and integrating it into the model as explained earlier. b- for low trophic levels (ltl) :
    The ltl organisms are exclusively preys in our model.
    Instead of a presence/absence distribution map, they have a biomass distribution over the mediterranean sea.